 Works continue to drive down leakage in Athlone

-Securing the water supply in Athlone remains a vital focus and Irish Water is continuing with efforts to drive down leakage and secure the water supply for customers.
-Irish Water, working in partnership with Westmeath County Council, is progressing with further water main replacement works in Athlone, to improve the security of supply and reduce high levels of leakage in the area.
+Securing the water supply in Athlone remains a vital focus and Irish Water is continuing with efforts to drive down leakage across the town and improve the water supply for homes and businesses.
+Irish Water, working in partnership with Westmeath County Council, is progressing with water main replacement works in the Coosan area to improve the security of supply and reduce high levels of leakage.

 To minimise the impact on customers, areas of work will be limited to short sections.
-Traffic management may be in place during this time to facilitate the safe delivery of these works, however, local and emergency access will be maintained.
+To facilitate the safe delivery of these works some traffic management may be necessary, however, local and emergency access will be maintained.
 The works may involve some short-term supply disruptions which we understand may cause inconvenience.
-The project team will ensure that customers are given a minimum of 48 hours’ notice prior to any planned water outages.
+The project team will ensure that customers are given a minimum of 48 hours’ notice prior to any planned water interruptions.
 Irish Water and Westmeath County Council regret any inconvenience these improvement works may cause.

-The works, which are scheduled to begin in mid-August, will be carried out on behalf of Irish Water by GMC Utilities and are expected to be completed by the end of September.
-These essential works will be delivered in adherence with the HSE and government guidance on COVID-19.
+The works, which are scheduled to begin in mid-November, will be carried out on behalf of Irish Water by GMC Utilities Ltd. and are expected to be completed by the end of 2021.

 The Irish Water customer care helpline is open 24/7 on 1800 278 278 and customers can also contact us on Twitter @IWCare with any queries.
 For updates please visit the Supply and Service Updates section of our website.

 Irish Water is responsible for the delivery of all public water and wastewater services in Ireland.
 We are committed to continuously upgrading and developing critical infrastructure to support the growth needed in housing and across our economy, while protecting the environment and safeguarding water supplies.